sdepew97/CS246-Homework-1/README.md

 Please complete these tasks in order.
 It's meant to be easier that way.
 Also, ignore the possibility of bogus input.
-For example, if your program is expecting a number and the user type `bogus`, it's OK if your program crashes.
+For example, if your program is expecting a number and the user types `bogus`, it's OK if your program crashes.

 0. Sign up for a [GitHub](https://github.com/) account and fill out the [course survey](https://docs.google.com/forms/d/e/1FAIpQLSeQbZY4GfuUK_I_4TJpiiRPx-94d59mQKnJHvzQc0t_El5SKQ/viewform).